cloudfoundry/docs-bosh/content/director-blobstore-signed-urls.md

 ## Notes

 Additionally, when updating `blobstore.enable_signed_urls` from true to false, the director will stop generating and sending signed urls to the agents.
-Unfortunately, all of the agents do not have blobstore credentials to correctly process those requests.
-As an operator updating that property to false, you **must** recreate all VMs managed by bosh in order to propagate blobstore credentials to the VMs.
+If you update the property to false, you **must** also recreate all VMs managed by bosh in order to propagate blobstore credentials to the VMs.
+If you do not recreate the VMs, none of the agents will have blobstore credentials to correctly process requests.